alpacaxander/omniglobe_update_suite/README.md

      - Select "Docker for Windows"
    4. Login
      - Once running it will prompt you for a login.
        - If there is no promt go to Windows hidden icons.
 This is in the bottom right on the task bar.
-There should be your time/date, then an icon for volume and internet, then an icon that looks like a caret(^) clicking this will reveal a few hidden icons.
+Near your time/date there is an icon that looks like a caret(^) clicking this will reveal a few hidden icons.
        - There will be the docker logo of a whale with squares on its back.
 If this logo is not there then repeat step 3, Run.
        - Right click the icon and select sign in.
      - You can login with your dockerid or the email you created your account with.
 Use your dockerid (otherwise it will cause issues later).